glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

 This version does not add significant new features, but switches to a new, improved format of gene panels.

+Note there are several [breaking changes](#small_red_triangle-breaking-changes-for-117) with this version, and admins should take care to update the necessary files.

 #### Improved format of gene panels